 Index of Economic Freedom

 Published by the Wall Street Journal and the Heritage Foundation, this index rates countries in four areas: Rule of Law, Limited Government, Regulatory Efficiency, and Open Markets.
-See here for a description of the methodology used in the construction of this index.
+See here for a description of the methodology used to construct this index.

 Global Competitiveness Index

 Produced by the World Economic Forum, this index rates countries in 12 areas: Institutions, Infrastructure, Macroeconomic Environment, Health and Primary Education, Higher Education and Training, Goods Market Efficiency, Labor Market Efficiency, Financial Market Development, Technological Readiness, Market Size, Business Sophistication, and Innovation.
-See here for a description of the methodology used in the construction of this index.
+See here for a description of the methodology used to construct this index.

 Economic Freedom of the World

 Produced by the Fraser Institute in Canada, the Economic Freedom of the World index rates countries in five areas: Size of Government, Legal System and Property Rights, Sound Money, Freedom to Trade Internationally, and Regulation.
-See here for a description of the methodology used in the construction of this index.
+See here for a description of the methodology used to construct this index.

 A product of the World Bank, Doing Business ranks 189 countries on the basis of the ease of doing business.
 This index first defines the best “frontier” condition and then calculates the distance of the country’s conditions for doing business from that effective frontier.
-See here for a description of the methodology used in the construction of this index.
+See here for a description of the methodology used to construct this index.

 Calculating the scores